 Following the invasion of Ukraine, the volume of hacking attempts against Western websites has increased considerably.
 To help protect the sites that we host, we have taken the following additional steps:

-- As a large number of attacks are also originating from servers hosted by DigitalOcean and OVH, repeated attempts will result in the entire parent IP netblock range being denied on our external firewall.
+- As a large number of attacks are also originating from servers hosted by DigitalOcean, Microsoft and OVH, repeated attempts will result in the entire parent IP netblock range being denied on our external firewall.

 - The time length of automatic IP bans caused by hacking attempts has been increased for all sources.

 Since the blocks occur on our external firewall, there is no impact on the performance of the sites that we host.